UncleChair/GoFrameBootcamp/content/web-server/crud/controller.md

 And you will see its structure is similar to the `hello` controller auto-generated before.

 {{< callout type="info" >}}
-To avoid run this command every time after changing some code in `api` directory, you could use some auto-run plugin, like `Run on Save` in VSCode.
+To avoid running this command every time after changing some code in `api` directory, you could use some auto-run plugin, like `Run on Save` in VSCode.
 {{< /callout>}}

-Open the `internal\controller\message\message_v1_create_message.go`, you will see implementation of controller here:
+Open the `internal\controller\message\message_v1_create_message.go`, you will see the implementation of controller here:

 ```go
 func (c *ControllerV1) CreateMessage(ctx context.Context, req *v1.CreateMessageReq) (res *v1.CreateMessageRes, err error) {